Language Careers at CASLS

 CASLS is comprised of a diverse group of multilingual people working together toward a common goal: supporting innovative world language teaching and learning.
 Our approach to language learning emanates from a creative recombination and application of ideas and technologies.

 Our work is intellectually challenging, and our colleagues are supportive.
 We emphasize teamwork, yet value independent thinking and creativity.
 We support employees’ quest to find a home/work balance.
 We focus on results, and employees are free to accomplish their work in a way that best suits them.

 If we sound like your type of people, we’d love to meet you.
 Start or continue your language career with CASLS.

 - View the full job posting

-- Applications will be reviewed as needs arise
+- Deadline: Rolling; applications will be reviewed as needs arise

 CASLS, through the Global Studies Institute (GSI), is seeking qualified applicants for its open research pool.
 Positions are limited duration appointments potentially renewable for up to a total of three years.
 In limited circumstances, there is the possibility of renewal beyond three years based on programmatic need, funding, and performance.